ulf-rodened/remarkable-basil/content/flu-faq.md

 What kind of zinc is best for colds?
 Zinc gluconate: As one of the most common over-the-counter forms of zinc, zinc gluconate is often used in cold remedies, such as lozenges and nasal sprays (2).
 Zinc acetate: Like zinc gluconate, zinc acetate is often added to cold lozenges to reduce symptoms and speed up the rate of recovery.

+Does zinc help with immune system?
+Zinc is a mineral that's important to the body in many ways.
+Zinc keeps the immune system strong, helps heal wounds, and supports normal growth.

+How much zinc should I take for immune system?
+People use oral zinc to help treat colds, but it can decrease the effectiveness of certain drugs and cause side effects.
+The recommended daily amount of zinc is 8 milligrams (mg) for women and 11 mg for adult men
 ### **What is MELATONIN used for ?**

 ### ANTIOXIDANT